 Misaki Doi vs. Maria Sakkari: Prediction and Match Betting Odds | WTA Tokyo, Japan Women Singles 2023

-In the Round of 16 of the WTA Tokyo, Japan Women Singles 2023 on Wednesday, Maria Sakkari (ranked No. 6) takes on Misaki Doi (No. 331).
+On Thursday, Maria Sakkari (No. 6 in the world) faces Misaki Doi (No. 331) in the Round of 16 of the WTA Tokyo, Japan Women Singles 2023.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!